ntalekt/RaspiStill_Camera_Options/README.md

-Script to test different exposure and auto white balance settings using RaspiStill
+Script to test different exposure and auto white balance settings using RaspiStill.

-Remove the comments from the 'list_ex' and 'list_awb' parameters of the list you want (i.e. Full list, Refined list, Test list)
+Remove the comments from the "list_ex" and "list_awb" parameters of the list you want, only use one list (i.e. Full list, Refined list, Test list).

-It can be ran by using 'python raspistill_camera_options.py'
+Run using:
+python raspistill_camera_options.py